Keep up to date with our latest news on social media by following us on twitter

 If you have had a recent covid test do NOT attend the surgery until you have received the a result and it is negative.
 If in doubt phone the surgery before attending

 If you attend the surgery the doors are locked.
 Please ring the mobile number you will have been given to say you are in the car park (stay in your car if driven).
+This number cannot be used for any other reason.
 Your Doctor or Nurse will come to get you from the car park, do not try to come in the building.

 If you have received a letter to say self isolate for 12 weeks please go to the following website for more information.